openUC2/openUC2.github.io/docs/01_Toolboxes/07_DiscoveryPhaseMicroscopy/DPC.md

 ![](./IMAGES/Brightfield_test_cells_10x0.25-ANIMATION.gif)

 In the animation you can compare the contrast that we can get with brightfield illumination and the DPC reconstruction generated by the four images taken with the half circle illumination.

+## Reconstruction algorithm (Waller-Lab)

+The reconstruction algorithm works with the development of the Weak Object Transfer Function (WOTF).
+Using the code implemented by Waller ([Waller-Lab/DPC](https://github.com/Waller-Lab/DPC)), we are able to reconstruct the absorption and phase of the samples.
+Here we explain each step and implementation of the code using Imswitch.